 - The CEQA would consider the decision to close a school a "project," but typically a project eligible for a "statutory exemption," (Public Resources Code, Section 21080.18) allowing the district to file a "Notice of Exemption" if the only physical changes involved are categorically exempt.
 However, if a receptor school site---that is, the school which will accommodate those students displaced by the school closure---has an increase in original student capacity by more than 25 percent or the addition of ten or more classrooms, whichever is less, then a more formal CEQA analysis may have to be initiated.
 There may be other potential for environmental affects that may need to be analyzed, (e.g., changing traffic patterns, need for parking, etc.).
 Also, CEQA may apply to the subsequent sale or lease of a closed school.
 Because the CEQA process is specialized, it is best to consult with counsel on a case-by-case basis.

 - To ensure that the school being closed does not continue to appear as open in the California Department of Education's (CDE) County-District-School (CDS) database, notify the CDS administration of the closure.
 The district's CDS coordinator should use the OPUS-CDS application for school closures.
-This closure notification will ensure that the CDE will not ask for data for the closed school and also prevent the CDE from providing communications, testing materials, or funding to the closed school.
+This closure notification will prevent the CDE from providing communications, testing materials, or funding to the closed school.

 Chapter 4: Making the Transition